apache/incubator-nlpcraft/nlpcraft/src/main/python/ctxword/README.md

 ### Routes
 ##### /suggestions
 Returns word replacement suggestions for following word in the sentence
 * "sentences": List of sentences information.
-Each sentence encoded as list, first element of which is sentence itself, second and next are positions in the sentence of the words to generate suggestions for.
+Each sentence encoded as object, argument `"text"` of which is sentence itself, `"indexes"` are positions in the sentence of the words to generate suggestions for.
-  Example: ``"sentences": [["foo bar baz", 0, 2], ["sample second sentence", 1]]``
+  Example: ``"sentences": [{"text": "foo bar baz", "indexes": [0, 2]}, {"text": "sample second sentence", indexes:[1]}]``
 * "simple" (Optional): If set to true omits verbose data.
 * "limit" (Optional): Sets limit of result words number.
 * "min_score" (Optional): Sets minimal requirement of total score.
 * "min_ftext" (Optional): Sets minimal requirement of FastText score.
 * "min_bert" (Optional): Sets minimal requirement of Bert score.
-Endpoint returns list with elements `[word, total score, FastText score, Bert score]`
+Endpoint returns object with elements `[word, total score, FastText score, Bert score]`

 Simple request with single sentence could be made with a script, e.g.
 `$ bin/predict.sh "what is the chance of rain tomorrow?"
 5`